marcos-abreu/monaco/docs/getting-started.md

         app.transitionTo(videosView);
     }));

-To understand more about **Monaco** controllers please check [overview doc](/docs/platform-overview.md).
+The goal of a controller is to collect the necessary data, process it and create an object capable of presenting the data on the user screen.
+To understand more about **Monaco** controllers please check the [platform overview](/docs/platform-overview.md) doc.

 ### Monaco Collections and Models

-Whenever you need to fetch and manipulate data, you will need to create models and collections:
+You saw that on the controllers we need to collect the data, this is done through the use of **Monaco.Model** and **Monaco.Collection**.

     // adding necessary collections and models
     app.add('Users', Monaco.Collection.extend({